 - 11.1 Any exclusion of a pupil, even for short periods, will be formally recorded.
-When a pupil is suspended, they will be marked as absent from this school using Code E (excluded but no alternative provision made) for up to 5 days of a period of suspension. - 11.2 Where alternative provision is made, and pupils attend it, they will be marked as absent from this school using either code B (education off site) or code D (dual registration). - 11.3 The Governing Body/Board of Trustees will ensure that a pupil's name is removed from our school admission register (and make the appropriate return to the Local Authority about it) if: - 15 school days have passed since the parents were notified of the Governing Board's decision to not reinstate the pupil and no application has been made for an IRP; or - the parents have stated in writing that they will not be applying for an IRP.
+When a pupil is suspended, they will be marked as absent from this school using Code E (excluded but no alternative provision made) for up to 5 days of a period of suspension. - 11.2 Where alternative provision is made by the school, and pupils attend it, they will be marked as absent from this school using code B (Approved educational activity).
+Where education provision is arranged by the LA, Code K should be used.
+Code D (dual registration) to be used where the pupil is attending a session at another setting where they are also registered.
+Code D is used to indicate that the pupil is absent with leave to attend the other school.